Logo Voyage

 Terrorism and banditry

 Areas near the borders with Niger, Mali, and Mauritania are unsafe due to general lawlessness.
-Generally speaking, tourists have little or no reason to go to those areas as they have nothing that interests tourists.
-The exception to this is the Tadrart Rouge, which is on near the border with Niger but which is safe for travel.
-Note that although the security situation in Libya has significantly improved in the past few years, the two border crossings with Libya and Algeria, at Ghat and Ghadames, remain closed for the foreseeable future (updated Jul 2024).
+Generally speaking, tourists have little or no reason to go to those areas as they have little of interest.
+The exception to this is the Tadrart Rouge, which is on near the border with Niger but safe for travel.
+Although the security situation in Libya has significantly improved in the past few years, the two border crossings with Libya and Algeria, at Ghat and Ghadames, remain closed for the foreseeable future (updated Jul 2024).

 Antiquities